NREL/OpenOA/readme.md

 ### Development

+Please see the developer section of the contributing guide [here](contributing.md), or on the [documentation site](https://openoa.readthedocs.io/en/latest/getting_started/contributing.html) for more details.

 Development dependencies are provided through the develop extra flag in setup.py.
 Here, we install OpenOA, with development dependencies, in editable mode, and activate the pre-commit workflow (note: this second step must be done before committing any changes):